Author:

 Both tools offer unique features, capabilities, and approaches when it comes to building robust applications with large language models.

-It is made up of six components, each with its own unique features and benefits.
+The LangChain ecosystem is made up of six core components, each with its own unique features and benefits.

 Schema basically refers to the fundamental data types, structure, and organization.
 The Schema defines the various types of data, their relationships, and how they’re represented across the codebase.
 It ensures consistent handling and efficient communication between components within the framework.